Vaulthalla Logo

 • Copy object for provider-side copy paths where used.

-Use request budgets and dry-runs before enabling broad remote operations on large buckets.
+Use request budgets and dry-runs before enabling broad remote operations on large upstream buckets.

 1vh vault create archive \2 --s3 \3 --api-key r2-main \4 --bucket vaulthalla-archive \5 --sync-strategy cache \6 --on-sync-conflict keep_local \7 --encrypt